 - Employ a calendar system.
 Make it easy for any employee to set up time to chat with you regardless of how well they know you.

 - Learn from your managers.
-You have had a manager before, and you have seen that relationship work in action as an employee.
-Think back on your own manager-employee relationships and examine what worked and what hampered your workplace or made you feel uncomfortable.
-Set the standard that you appreciated or needed as an employee.
+You’ve had managers before.
+Think back on your own manager-employee relationships and examine what worked and what didn’t.
+Set the standard that you appreciated when you were an individual contributor.

-You are responsible for setting an appropriate relationship with your team.
-The truth is that management can at times be lonely, because your position takes you away from the camaraderie felt when you're an individual contributor on a team.
+You’re responsible for setting an appropriate relationship with your team.
+The truth is that management can be lonely because your position takes you away from the camaraderie felt when you were an individual contributor.
 But remember that you are in the midst of forging new relationships with fellow managers that will help your career.

-Managing is a skill that is learned, not an innate talent.
-You’ve just been promoted and stepped into a new role, and are beginning the training for that position.
-Nobody is expecting you to be World's Best Manager on your first day, and every manager has stories from their early career about bumps in the road.
+Managing is a skill that’s learned.
+You’ve just stepped into a new role and are beginning the training for that position.
+Nobody is expecting you to be the world’s best manager on your first day.
+Every manager has stories from their early career about bumps in the road.

-If you are moving up in the same workplace, it can take some time for new roles to settle and your workplace relationships to recalibrate.
-If you are joining a new workplace, you need time to learn the people and the company.
-Nothing you can do on your first day or in your first week is going to be perfect — and that’s ok!
+If you’re moving up in the same workplace, it can take some time for new roles to settle and your workplace relationships to recalibrate.
+If you are joining a new company, you need time to learn about the people and the company.
+You’re not going to start off as the perfect manager — and that’s ok!

 Day one is just that: a starting point.
-It’s ok to feel a bit awkward or that you are still figuring things out.
+It’s expected to feel a bit awkward or like you’re still figuring things out.
 Nobody immediately “gets” management on their first day and ascends to managerial stardom.
 Take a deep breath, cut yourself some slack, and commit to learning even more tomorrow.

 Day one of a new management position can be nerve-wracking, but you’ve become a manager because you have potential and skill.
-What you do in your first days and weeks sets you up for success and gains the trust of your team, so it is critical that you are approaching your first day in your new position deliberately.
+What you do in your first days and weeks sets you up for success and gains the trust of your team.